Bill

 Bill Summary

-Prohibiting a person from manufacturing, selling, delivering, holding, or offering for sale in the State food that contains brominated vegetable oil, potassium bromate, propylparaben, red dye 3, or any other ingredient or additive that is prohibited for use in food under federal law or regulation.
+Prohibiting a person from manufacturing, selling, delivering, holding, or offering for sale in the State food that contains any ingredient or additive that is prohibited for use in food under regulations adopted by the U.S. Food and Drug Administration or any other federal law or regulation.

 AI Summary

-This bill prohibits the manufacturing, selling, delivery, holding, or offering for sale of food in the state that contains specific ingredients: brominated vegetable oil, potassium bromate, propylparaben, and red dye 3.
-It also prohibits any other ingredient or additive that is banned for use in food by the U.S. Food and Drug Administration (FDA) or any other federal law or regulation.
-"Food" is broadly defined to include anything used as food or drink for humans, or components of such, as well as chewing gum.
-Violators face misdemeanor charges, with penalties including fines up to $10,000 and imprisonment up to one year for a first offense, and potentially higher fines and longer prison sentences for repeat offenders, along with civil penalties and injunctions.
+This bill prohibits the manufacturing, selling, delivery, holding, or offering for sale of food in the state that contains specific ingredients, including brominated vegetable oil, potassium bromate, propylparaben, and red dye 3, as well as any other ingredient or additive that is banned for use in food by federal law or regulations from the U.S. Food and Drug Administration (FDA).
+The bill defines "food" broadly to include any substance used as food or drink for humans, or as a component of such, and also chewing gum.
+Violations of these provisions are considered misdemeanors, subject to fines and potential imprisonment, with escalating penalties for repeat offenses, and also carry civil penalties and the possibility of being enjoined from continuing the violation, with each day of violation counting as a separate offense.
 This legislation is set to take effect on July 1, 2027.

 Committee Categories